tsangbot/bitmovin-player-ad-analytics-demo/README.md

-To use this demo, you must posses an account with Bitmovin.[Sign up](https://dashboard.bitmovin.com/signup)for a trial account.
+To use this demo, you must posses an account with Bitmovin.
+[Sign up](https://dashboard.bitmovin.com/signup) for a trial account.
 Once you have set up your account, find retrieve the 3 keys

 - [Bitmovin API Key ](https://dashboard.bitmovin.com/account)